 The deep, dark wall colour radiates physical comfort, simplicity and high quality.
 The dramatic ambience serves as a backdrop for a big trophy, a stag shot on the hunting grounds of the estate.

 The rooms have atmospheres that match their names.
-You enter a small universe that is part of a larger narrative.
+You enter a small universe that's part of a larger narrative.
 In “The Forest Marsh”, smoked oak interacts with grey-blue walls, dark brown leather, ceramics and thick soft carpets.

 And below, you can enjoy the “Highland Suite”, named after the large landscape painting on the wall.